wjuniorgit/loop_page_view/README.md

 import 'package:loop_page_view/loop_page_view.dart';
 ```

-It works exactly as a PageView builder constructor would, but it always requires an item count, and it requires a LoopPageController as its controller.
-LoopPageController also works just as a PageController would, but it correctly handles LoopPageView endless scrollable list.
+'LoopPageView' operates exactly like a 'PageView' 'builder' constructor, but it always requires an item count, as well as a 'LoopPageController' as its controller.
+The 'LoopPageController' functions similarly to a 'PageController', but it correctly handles the endless scrolling of 'LoopPageView'.

-An animateJumpToPage method was added to LoopPageController in order to animate a jump to any page without building the pages in between if viewportFraction is 1.0.
+A new method, 'animateJumpToPage', has been added to 'LoopPageController'.
+This allows it to animate a jump to any page without having to build the intervening pages, provided that 'viewportFraction' is set to 1.0.

+The direction to which the 'LoopPageViewController' animates can be set by updating 'LoopPageViewController.scrollDirection'.
+'LoopScrollDirection.shortest' animates in the direction that requires the least amount of steps.
+On the other hand, 'LoopScrollDirection.forwards' always animates forwards, and 'LoopScrollDirection.backwards' always animates backwards.

 ## Installation